github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 | In a `.md` file on another branch | `/../../blob/master/images/blacktocat.png` |
 | In Issues,Pull Requests & comments of the repository | `../blob/master/images/blacktocat.png?raw=true` |

 A thing to note here is that `master` represents the branch name and it could vary from repository to repository.
+[Learn more about Relative Links](#relative-links)

 {% endtip %}